tnuatiming/tnuatiming.github.io/static/manual/epic_readme.txt

 use status 4 to make the rider blue for other resones. use status 6 to make the rider individual finisher.

+### single day ###

+Class- mark 1 day competitors: 'sf' for Friday and 'ss' for Saturday. individual riders must have 'סולו' or 'יחיד' in category.

 ### status ###

 Status3 - blue (exceeds Maximum Stage Time)
 Status4 - blue
 Status5 - blue (exceeds 2 minutes separation)